Betoken/Whitepaper/BetokenWhitepaper.md

 * Intermission
   * Deposit & Withdraw: Investors can deposit and withdraw their funds.
   * Redeem Commission: Kairo holders can redeem their commission.
-The Kairo smart contract is "paused" before the start of the next cycle (to prevent redeeming commission multiple times using the same tokens).
 * Manage: When managers stake Kairo to make investments for the fund.

 The lengths of each phase are as follows: